 Home means different things to different people.
 Many say home is where the heart is.
 Certainly, my kids are my heart and my home.
 But as a single mom I’m finding it difficult to create the kind of home I wanted to raise my children in.

 One of my dearest friends has a son who just turned 3 and today I attended his birthday party.
-Kids are the best, by the way.
+Kids are the best.
 They say what they’re feeling, they do as they please; there’s no pretense.
 I think that’s why I generally enjoy my interactions with kids and will initiate more conversations with them.
-They’re simply… fascinating.
-When I’m around them I like to try and recall myself as a kid and imagine what they make of this world.
-Are they any closer to a conclusion than I?
-And while being included in these types of occasions brings a certain joy, there is also an angst, a longing that weighs on me almost to the point of tears.
-And it is due to the fact that I am completely out of my element.
-I am surrounded by people who genuinely love and care for each other.
-People who can laugh and joke; who truly enjoy being together and with such ease.
+They’re simply fascinating.
+When I’m around them I like to try and recall myself as a child and imagine what they make of this world.
+Am I any closer to a conclusion than they?
+(Not always.)
+And while being included in these types of occasions brings a certain joy, there is also an angst, a longing that weighs heavy on me due to the fact that I am completely out of my element and I want what I haven’t got.
+I am surrounded by people who genuinely love and care for each other; people who like to laugh, not at each other but with each other; who enjoy each other’s company and with such ease.
 No pretense.
 Just togetherness.
 There’s cooperation between husband and wife.
 There’s years and years of devotion.
 How do they do that?

 As someone who grew up feeling out of place in my own home and family, I can relate very much to Dorothy.
 Where is home and how will I know when I’m there?